talon-one/talon_one.js/docs/IntegrationApi.md

-  'profile': true, // Boolean | optional flag to decide if you would like customer profile information in the response 'referrals': true, // Boolean | optional flag to decide if you would like referral information in the response 'coupons': true, // Boolean | optional flag to decide if you would like coupon information in the response 'loyalty': true // Boolean | optional flag to decide if you would like loyalty information in the response };
+  'profile': true, // Boolean | optional flag to decide if you would like customer profile information in the response 'referrals': true, // Boolean | optional flag to decide if you would like referral information in the response 'coupons': true, // Boolean | optional flag to decide if you would like coupon information in the response 'loyalty': true, // Boolean | optional flag to decide if you would like loyalty information in the response 'giveaways': true // Boolean | optional flag to decide if you would like giveaways information in the response };
 apiInstance.getCustomerInventory(integrationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);